kassimojr/recargapay-wallet-api/docs/configuration/en/local-setup.md

 # 🚀 Local Development Setup

-This guide helps you set up the RecargaPay Wallet API for local development with proper environment configuration and security practices.
+This guide helps you set up the Digital Wallet API for local development with proper environment configuration and security practices.

 ## 📋 Overview